Open Bible Data Home About News OET Key

 13 So Yoav and his men advanced to attack the Aramean mercenaries but they fled away from them.
 14 When the Ammonites saw the Arameans running away, they started retreating from Abishai and went back into the city, so Yoav withdrew from attacking the Ammonites and returned to Yerushalem.

-15 When the Arameans realised that they’d been defeated by Israel, they assembled all their warriors together again.
+15 When the Arameans realised that they’d been defeated by Yisrael, they assembled all their warriors together again.
 16 King Hadadezer (from Tsovah) called for Aramean warriors from beyond the Euphrates River and they came to Heylam.
 Shovak was Hadadezer’s army commander.
 17 When David heard that, he assembled all the Israeli warriors and they crossed the Yordan going towards Helam.
 The Arameans came out to meet David and the two sides fought each other.
 18 But again the Arameans fled from the Israelis, and David killed seven hundred Aramean charioteers and forty thousand cavalry, and their commander Shobak was struck and died there also.
-19 Then all the kings associated with Hadadezer realised they couldn’t defeat Israel, so they made peace with the Israelis and served them, and so the Arameans were afraid to try to rescue the Ammonites again.
+19 Then all the kings associated with Hadadezer realised they couldn’t defeat Yisrael, so they made peace with the Israelis and served them, and so the Arameans were afraid to try to rescue the Ammonites again.